 I miss Marsala.
 I ate it a lot in restaurants while growing up, usually with thin veal cutlets.
 When veal went out of fashion, I ate it with chicken.
-And recently, when Holly brought home a wild turkey, I made it with wild turkey breast.
-This recipe also works really well with pheasant breasts.
+And when Holly brought home a wild turkey, I decided to make turkey marsala with the breast meat.
+This recipe also works really well with pheasant or chicken breasts.

 Cut portion-sized pieces and place one in between sheets of wax paper.
 Using medium force — about what you’d exert knocking on someone’s front door — pound the turkey breast with a rubber mallet, meat pounder, or even an empty wine bottle.